-Whether or not forest harvest and use of biomass is contributing to net reductions of atmospheric carbon depends on carbon losses during and following harvest, rates of forest regrowth, and the use of harvested wood and carbon retention in long-lived or short-lived products, as well as the emission reductions achieved through the substitution of emissions-intensive products with wood products (Lemprière et al. 2013; Lundmark et al. 2014; Xu et al. 2018b; Olquin et al. 2018; Dugan et al. 2018; Chen et al. 2018b; Pingoud et al. 2018; Seidl et al. 2007).
-Studies that ignore changes in forest carbon stocks (such as some lifecycle analyses that assume no impacts of harvest on forest carbon stocks), ignore changes in wood product pools (Mackey et al. 2013) or assume long-term steady state (Pingoud et al. 2018), or ignore changes in emissions from substitution benefits (Mackey et al. 2013; Lewis et al. 2019) will arrive at diverging conclusions about the benefits of SFM.
-Moreover, assessments of climate benefits of any mitigation action must also consider the time dynamics of atmospheric impacts, as some actions will have immediate benefits (e.g., avoided deforestation), while others may not achieve net atmospheric benefits for decades or centuries.
-For example, the climate benefits of woody biomass use for bioenergy depend on several factors, such as the source and alternate fate of the biomass, the energy type it substitutes, and the rates of regrowth of the harvested forest (Laganière et al. 2017; Ter-Mikaelian et al. 2014; Smyth et al. 2017).
-Conversion of primary forests in regions of very low stand-replacing disturbances to short-rotation plantations where the harvested wood is used for short-lived products with low displacement factors will increase emissions.
-In general, greater mitigation benefits are achieved if harvested wood products are used for products with long carbon retention time and high displacement factors.
+3 Whether or not forest harvest and use of biomass is contributing to net reductions of atmospheric carbon depends on carbon losses during and following harvest, rates of forest regrowth, and the use of the 4 5 harvested wood and the carbon retention in long-lived or short-lived products as well as the emission 6 reductions achieved through the substitution of emissions-intensive products with wood products 7 (Lemprière et al. 2013; Lundmark et al. 2014; Xu et al. 2018b; Olguin et al. 2018; Dugan et al. 2018; 8 Chen et al. 2018b; Pingoud et al. 2018; Seidl et al. 2007).
+Studies that ignore changes in forest carbon 9 stocks (such as some life cycle analyses that assume no impacts of harvest on forest carbon stocks), ignore changes in wood product pools (Mackey et al. 2013) or assume long-term steady state (Pingoud 10 11 et al. 2018), or ignore changes in emissions from substitution benefits (Mackey et al. 2013; Lewis et al. 2019) will arrive at diverging conclusions about the benefits of sustainable forest management.
+12 13 Moreover, assessments of climate benefits of any mitigation action must also consider the time 14 dynamics of atmospheric impacts as some actions will have immediate benefits (e.g. avoided 15 deforestation) while others may not achieve net atmospheric benefits for decades or centuries.
+For 16 example, the climate benefits of woody biomass use for bioenergy depend on several factors such as 17 the source and alternate fate of the biomass, the energy type it substitutes and the rates of regrowth of the harvested forest (Laganière et al. 2017; Ter-Mikaelian et al. 2014; Smyth et al. 2017).
+Conversion 18 19 of primary forests in regions of very low stand replacing disturbances to short-rotation plantations where 20 the harvested wood is used for short-lived products with low displacement factors will increase 21 emissions.
+In general, greater mitigation benefits are achieved if harvested wood products are used for 22 products with long carbon retention time and high displacement factors.